Developers-Collective/NSMBWerPlus/README.md

 ### What's Here

+#### NSMBWer Super Mario Bros.
+Wii
+A build is inside this folder, including the SpriteTex files, an XML and the related folders.
+If you want to create a mod, starting with this is suggested.
+Keep in mind this build doesn't include the custom music or tilesets from Newer.

+It also includes an edited 01-01 and 01-06 that removes old unused sprite settings from Nintendo set on the Rolling Hills that, now would crash NSMBWer.
+They are different flags for the Rolling Hill recolors that don't exist in base Newer.

 #### Kamek

 All the Newer hacks are inside the Kamek folder in this repository but, technically, Kamek is